chpladmin/chpl-website/README.md

 #### E2E testing

+By default, E2E tests will be executed against http://localhost:3000/.
+This URL can be configured at runtime with the parameter `baseUrl`.
+For example: `yarn e2e --baseUrl http://www.example.com/` would set all tests to run against www.example.com

 If a single spec file should be tested, instead of all of them, the command `yarn e2e --spec path/to/file.spec.js` will exercise only that spec file

 To run a suite of tests, execute `yarn e2e --suite suite-name`.
 For example, `yarn e2e --suite components` will execute only the tests on the components.
 See `wdio.conf.js` for a list of the suites